-The Company applies the short-term lease recognition exemption to its short-term leases of building premises (i.e., those leases that have a lease term of 12 months or less from the commencement date and do not contain a purchase option).
+The Company applies the short-term lease recognition exemption to its short-term leases of building and equipment (i.e., those leases that have a lease term of 12 months or less from the commencement date and do not contain a purchase option).
+It also applies the lease of low-value assets recognition exemption to leases of office equipment that are considered to be low value.
 Lease payments on short-term leases and leases of low-value assets are recognised as expense on a straight-line basis over the lease term or another systematic basis which is more representative of the pattern of use of underlying asset.

-I) Cash and cash equivalents
+m) Cash and cash equivalents

-Cash and cash equivalent in the balance sheet comprise cash on hand and at banks and short-term deposits with an original maturity of three months or less, which are subject to an insignificant risk of changes in value.
+Cash and cash equivalent in the balance sheet comprise cash on hand and at banks which is subject to an insignificant risk of changes in value.

-For the purpose of statement of cash flow, cash and cash equivalents consist of cash and short-term deposits, as defined above, net of outstanding bank overdrafts as they are considered an integral part of the Company's cash management.
+For the purpose of statement of cash flow, cash and cash equivalents consist of cash, as defined above, net of outstanding bank overdrafts as they are considered an integral part of the Company's cash management.

-m) Financial Instruments
+n) Financial Instruments